2

 Professor, Agricultural & Resource Economics

-Meredith Fowlie holds the Class of 1935 Endowed Chair in Energy and is an Associated Professor of Agricultural and Resource Economics at the University of California, Berkeley.
-She is also a research associate at the Energy Institute at Haas and Research Associate at the National Bureau of Economic Research.
-Her primary areas of interest include energy supply and demand, and the economic analysis of environmental policy outcomes.
+Meredith Fowlie is a Professor in the Department of Agricultural and Resource Economics.
+She holds the Class of 1935 Endowed Chair in Energy at UC Berkeley.
+She is a faculty director at the Energy Institute at Haas and a co-director of the Environment and Energy Program at the National Bureau of Economic Research.

 Michael Anderson